William-Thomas-Andrews/Directed-Research-HPC/04-gpu/README.md

 This project demonstrates GPU computing's transformative impact on parallel workloads.
 The 8162× speedup achieved with cuBLAS single precision represents a 90× improvement over the best CPU implementation (OpenMP+AVX512), validating GPUs for matrix operations.

 The progression from naive CPU (7.0s) to optimized GPU (0.0009s) for 2048×2048 matrices shows the full potential of hardware-aware optimization.
-However, the commented results reveal that overhead makes GPUs inefficient for small problems—understanding this crossover point is essential for real-world applications.

 ---